4 minutes

 Creating standalone collector

-To do this we will go to the Server Artifacts menu tab and press the small paper plain icon called Create offline Collector.
-This will open op a menu with the different default artefacts Velociraptor is capable of collecting from hosts.
+To do this, we will go to the Server Artifacts menu tab and press the small plain paper icon called Create Offline Collector.
+This will open a menu with the various default artifacts that Velociraptor is capable of collecting from hosts.

 - Create a zip file locally on the system